lunks/int/README.md

 ## Requirements

-* OSX and Linux is currently supported.
+* OSX and Linux are currently supported.

 * [heroku-toolbelt](https://toolbelt.heroku.com/).
 You can either
 install it with `brew install heroku-toolbelt` or use the package